By Zora Benhamou, Hack My Age

 Chronic stress and ageing

-Chronic stress is a grinding, unrelenting destructive force that wears people away over time.
+Chronic stress is a grinding, unrelenting and destructive force that wears people down over time.
 In addition to the damage chronic stress causes to relationships, careers and families, it is also linked to accelerated ageing and has a significant impact on youth preservation.

 When you learn how to identify stressors in your life, you have the opportunity to begin managing them.
 Stressors come in many forms and include big worries such as money, career and relationship troubles.
 Smaller issues, like an endless to-do list or a tiring commute, can also build up over time.

-I’m going to examine five useful ways to reduce the stress in your life, but it’s also important to acknowledge the role any kind of routine can play in stress management.
+I’m going to examine five useful ways to reduce the stressors in your life, but it’s also important to acknowledge the role any kind of routine plays in stress management.
 Routine reduces the anxiety of the new.
 When you have fewer unpleasant surprises, you have less unexpected stress.
 Whichever stress-relieving techniques you choose to incorporate into your life, focus on creating a long-term routine and stick to it.

 Obviously, exercise increases your overall health, but it’s also a fantastic stress buster.

 Physical movement helps to increase the production of your brain’s feel-good chemicals, endorphins.
 Plus, concentrating on playing a sport or working out takes your mind off the day’s irritations and anxiety.
 Jogging, tennis, football, hiking – pick something you like to do and get moving!

 Exercise doesn’t always have to mean a high-impact, full-on workout.
 You don’t need to be training for a triathlon or powerlifting your way to glory.
 Take a break at work, walk around the office, run up a flight of stairs – a burst of physical activity gets your blood moving, expels excess adrenaline and brings immediate relief from a stressful situation.